elastic/apm-agent-dotnet/CONTRIBUTING.md

 The test suite consists of xUnit tests.

-To run all tests, including the integration tests, execute these two commands from the root of the respository:
+To run all tests, including the integration tests, execute these two commands from the root of the repository:

 ```bash
 dotnet test test/Elastic.Apm.Tests/